the website of Lisa Nachmias Davis, Attorney at law

 Subscription List How to subscribe Social Security Administration E-news (Notification of important changes and other updates from SSA) Go to SSA's website e-news page and select various topics, give your e-mail address and you are subscribed DRS E-News

 (Notification list from the Department of Revenue Services)Send sign-on request to the Department of Revenue Services IRS e-news -- various The IRS has a host of notification e-bulletins.
 Go to the e-newsletter page and sign up.
 NAELA e-bulletin -- formerly the Elder Law e-Bulletin (originated by Tim Takacs).
 Includes links to news items available on-line of interest to elder law practitioners.
 Distributed to NAELA members as a member benefit.
 No longer available to non-members.
-Sign in to the NAELA "members on" site.
-Click on "members," then "communications," and you will see a link to the e-bulletin.
-If you are already signed in, click here.
+Archives and current edition may be viewed on the archives page.
 Families USA "Action Alert" List.
 (Notification of important legislative issues as determined by Famlies USA.)
-Sign up on the Consumer Profile page.
+Sign up on the page -- there is a button.